-Our school uniform consists of a navy blue sweatshirt, cardigan or hoody, along with charcoal grey trousers, skirt or pinafore and a pale blue polo shirt.
+Our school uniform consists of a navy blue sweatshirt or cardigan, along with charcoal grey trousers, skirt or pinafore, a pale blue polo shirt and black school shoes.

 In the summer months, girls may wear blue and white checked dresses.